Diseases & Conditions

 - Stop doing whatever activity triggered the cramp.

-- Gently stretch and massage the cramping muscle, holding it in stretched position until the cramp stops.
+- Gently stretch and massage the cramping muscle, holding it in a stretched position until the cramp stops.

 - Apply heat to tense/tight muscles, or cold to sore/tender muscles.